-The publicly accessible commercial register excerpt of each company registered in Switzerland contains certain fundamental information regarding such company, in particular its corporate purpose, share capital, any restrictions on transfers of shares, the identity of its board members and other authorised signatories, its external auditors (if any), and information regarding its history (such as changes in share
+The publicly accessible commercial register excerpt of each company registered in Switzerland contains certain fundamental pieces of information regarding these companies, in particular their corporate purpose, their share capital, any restrictions on transfers of shares, the identity of their board members and other authorised signatories, their external auditors (if any) and information regarding their histories (such as changes in share capital, registered offices and mergers).
+Any commercial register filings are also published in the Swiss Official Gazette of Commerce.